common-fate/docs-archive/docs/approvals/sso/azure.md

 > Azure
 ```

-Head back to the **Overview** tab in the Azure portal, and get the first two Id's from the Essentials section.
+Head back to the **Overview** tab in the Azure portal, and get the first two IDs from the Essentials section.
 ![](/img/sso/azure/new.png)

-gdeploy will ask for some ID's first.
-A `Tenant ID` and a `Client ID`
+`gdeploy` will prompt you for IDs relating to your Azure AD tenancy.

 1. For the `Tenant ID` param, copy and paste the **Directory (tenant) ID**.
 2. For the `Client ID` param, copy and paste the **Application (client) ID**.